 When a host is being built we use a DHCP range so the IP address recorded in foreman is wrong during the TFTP boot.
 It should check for MAC address and boot from that instead if possible!

-#1 Updated by Ashley Penney almost 9 years ago
+#1 Updated by Ashley Penney about 9 years ago